graphsignal/graphsignal-python/README.md

     pred = model(x)
 ```

-The agent will automatically choose a profiler depending on available modules.
+The tracer will automatically choose a profiler depending on available modules.
 Currently, CProfile, PyTorch Kineto and Yappi are supported.
 The Kineto profiler is used if `torch` module is detected and Yappi profiler is used if `yappi` module is detected.
 Otherwise, CProfile is used.
 To properly profile `asyncio` coroutines, just `pip install yappi`.

 ### Exception tracking